 Good posture requires the use of more muscle groups.
-Not only does this reduce the chances of straining a single muscle, it can lead to an improvement in overall physical performance.
-Having the ability to engage muscles more evenly will help you perform better during daily activities and any sports that you play.
+Not only does this reduce the chances of straining a single muscle, but it can also lead to an improvement in overall physical performance.
+Engaging muscles more evenly will help you perform better during daily activities and any sports that you play.

 ▪Strengthens The Core

-If you have already made improvements to your sitting posture, you will have noticed that your abdominal muscles feel more engaged.
+If you have already improved your sitting posture, you will have noticed that your abdominal muscles feel more engaged.
 Your abdominals will be “sharing the load” with your back muscles as they keep your torso stable.
 The more you improve your posture, the stronger your core will get, thus improving the alignment of your spine, reducing stress on your back muscles, and improving your mobility.

 ▪Helps You Appear Attractive

-Most Artist during talk shows always exhibit and maintains impeccable posture.
-These Artist focus on having good posture because they know and understand how much it affects their appearance.
+Most Artist during talk always shows exhibit and maintain impeccable posture.
+These artists focus on having good posture because they know and understand how much it affects their appearance.
 By sitting tall in their seat and keeping their chin up, they will look much more beautiful or handsome to the viewers at home.
 You will gain the same benefits as you improve your posture.

 Sitting or standing with good posture will ensure your internal organs are in their natural position.
-This makes it easier for the body to digest food and perform other important functions like maintaining good blood circulation.
+It makes it easier for the body to digest food and perform other vital functions like maintaining good blood circulation.